Chief of the Air Staff Leadership Conference

 Mountain landscape background with Tedder Academy of Leadership logo.

 The Tedder Academy of Leadership Performance Room is the brainchild of K2 human performance experts who have worked in elite sports with the world's best athletes at the last five Olympic Games, leading global businesses over the last 12 years.
-In partnership with this prestigious group, Tedder Academy of Leadership have created the Performance Room, an online area where you can learn more about Leadership, Resilience, Mental Health, Mindset, Culture, Coaching, Performance Intelligence and much more.
+In partnership, the Tedder Academy of Leadership has created the Performance Room, an online area where you can learn more about Leadership, Resilience, Mental Health, Mindset, Culture, Coaching, Performance Intelligence and much more.

 The Performance Room also offers Whole Force personnel exclusive access to a Performance Expert via the 'Ask an Expert' facility.
 Contact Tedder Academy for further information.